 (c) data and information which have been categorized as Confidential Information by the Council; and

-(d) data and information designated by the Contractor as Confidential Information at the time it was disclosed to the Authority, provided that, subject to paragraph 5 below, such designation is deemed to be well founded by the in accordance with the applicable Standard on the basis that there would be substantial risk of serious or unfair economic prejudice if the data and information were to be released.
+(d) data and information designated by the Contractor as Confidential Information at the time it was disclosed to the Authority, provided that, subject to paragraph 5 below, such designation is deemed to be well founded by the Commission in accordance with the applicable Standard on the basis that there would be substantial and demonstrable risk of serious or unfair economic prejudice if the data and information were to be released.

 3. “Confidential Information” does not mean or include data and information that: